(755 ILCS 5/13-5)

 and Advocacy Act.

-If the public guardian is appointed guardian of a disabled adult and the
+If the public guardian is appointed guardian of an adult with a disability and the

-estate of the disabled adult is thereafter reduced to less than $25,000, the
+estate of the adult with a disability is thereafter reduced to less than $25,000, the

 court may, upon the petition of the public guardian and the approval by the

-court of a final accounting of the disabled adult's estate, discharge the
+court of a final accounting of the estate of the adult with a disability, discharge the

 public guardian and transfer the guardianship to the State guardian.
 The